 There’s no need to sacrifice quality for quantity at these tempting midday smorgasbords.

-When a restaurant’s lunch feast is so beloved by patrons that the owners scratch the dinner service, you know something special is being offered.
+restaurant’s lunch feast is so beloved by patrons that the owners scratch the dinner service, you know something special is being offered.
 That’s long been the case at this Turkish spot that buffet aficionados still call their little secret.
 Garlic hummus with well-stocked warm pita, tabouli, bean salads, and lentil soup make for a good start.
 But tender kebabs, gyros, and some of the best falafel in town have gilded Mediterrano’s reputation—and make it worth repeat visits to see what has been added.

 How Much? $13 weekdays, $15 weekends